nv-morpheus/Morpheus/docs/source/modules/core/file_to_df.md

 ## File to DataFrame Module

-This module reads data from the batched files into a dataframe after receiving input from the "FileBatcher" module.
+This module reads data from the batched files into a DataFrame after receiving input from the "FileBatcher" module.
 In addition to loading data from the disk, it has the ability to load the file content from S3 buckets.

 ### Configurable Parameters